MI-KEYA/Doctor_appointment_system/README.md

 ## Technologies Used

 - React.js (Functional Components & Hooks)
-- CSS for styling (or your styling approach)
+- tailwindCSS and Daisyui for styling (or your styling approach)
 - No backend or authentication implemented (frontend-only)

 ---